 Spell Hunter tips, combos and synergies

-We've never seen a deck quite like this (for good or ill) in the Hearthstone meta, so we've produced a list of all the combos that power this particular version of Spell Hunter.
+We've never seen a deck quite like this in the Hearthstone meta before, so we've produced a list of all the combos that power this particular version of Spell Hunter.
 Make sure you go into your first match with a firm understanding of the following combos:

 - Try to plan your Secrets out in the order you would like them to ideally be triggered in.
-You might prefer that a minor aggro minion gets chomped by Wandering Monster rather than cast out by Freezing Trap, for example.
+You might prefer that a minor aggro minion gets chomped by Wandering Monster rather than obliterated by Explosive Trap, for example.
 The creature you get from Wandering Monster may well survive to do more work after the trade.

 - Cat Trick is triggered after the spell in question has been played out.
 This means that if your opponent makes an AOE play, the minion you receive will be unaffected by the damage.